DesmondYau/SpringBoot-Ecommerce/README.md

 **📦 Product Service**

 **🧾 Order Service**
+- Processes order creation and order history.
+Coordinates with Customer and Product services using Spring RestClient to validate and fulfill orders.
+- Acts as a Kafka producer, publishing order events to a Kafka topic for asynchronous processing by downstream consumers such as the Notification Service

 **📣 Notification Service**
-- Acts as a Kafka producer, publishing order events to a Kafka topic for asynchronous processing by downstream consumers such as the Notification Service

 **🚪 Gateway Service**
 - Serves as the unified entry point to the system.
 Routes incoming requests to appropriate services